Generating new gravitational solutions by matrix multiplication

 The line element \eqref{solk} describes a family of cosmological Kasner solutions, labelled by $n \in \mathbb{N}$, which includes the case $n=2$ that was obtained in \cite{Aniceto:2019rhg}.
 Note that while we can obtain solutions with exponents $p_1 = p_3 = 0, p_2 = 1$ and $p_1 =p_2 =0, p_3 =1$ in this manner, we cannot obtain a Kasner solution with exponents $p_1 = 1, p_2 = p_3 = 0$.
 The latter case was studied in Section 9 of \cite{Aniceto:2019rhg}.

-Each solution in this Kasner class is a meromorphic deformation of a family of canonical solutions $M_a (\rho, v)$ for a common value of the exponent $2n$.
+Each solution in this Kasner class is related by ``multiplicative deformation" with a family of canonical solutions $M_a (\rho, v)$, for a given value of the exponent $2n$.
 Therefore, conversely, we can now view these canonical solutions as deformations of Kasner solutions.

 Finally, would we have chosen the contour $\Gamma$ to be such that ${\tilde \tau}_a$ is in its interior, we would have obtained the same family of cosmological Kasner solutions.